 Using A Marketing Agency For Google Ads Management

 Marketing agencies are going to charge you a lot more than $20/hr for Google Ads management.
-Standard rates are about $500/month or 50% of ad spend.
+Standard rates are about $1,000/month or 50% of ad spend.
 Just for the ads management, not the cost of how much you are actually spending!
 Not to mention, ads management gets easier and easier each month because after about three months all possible optimizations can be made by then if somebody knows what they are doing.

 Website Management and Google Ads Management Should Be Performed By The Same Agency

 Having the same agency be responsible for your ads as well as your website ensures that they build landing pages that convert.
-A lot of Google Ads management agencies will build your ads, take their $500/month, and tell you that your website isn’t functioning properly to get leads.
+A lot of Google Ads management agencies will build your ads, take their commission, and tell you that your website isn’t functioning properly to get leads.

-This is why my pricing is currently set up as $450/month which covers all your website expenses, manages all your marketing campaigns beyond just Google Ads, and offers system management.
+This is why my pricing is currently set up as $675/month which covers all your website expenses, manages all your marketing campaigns beyond just Google Ads, and offers system management.
 In fact, I’m so confident that my pricing is so competitive that I’ll match any price that includes as much as I do.

 Marketing Agencies Love To Hide Bad Information In Their Google Ads Management Reports

 This was something I saw happening way too much.
-I’ve performed over hundreds of audits and agencies love to use what you don’t know against you.
+I’ve performed hundreds of audits and agencies love to use what you don’t know against you.
 They’ll send over all these reports with these big numbers and fancy vocabulary to make it seem like they’re doing a great job.
-For example the most common thing I see is that they say your ads got X amount of clicks.
+For example, the most common thing I see is that they say your ads got X amount of clicks.
 They don’t tell you how many of these clicks left your website immediately after entering which is something called bounce rate.
 If your bounce rate is over 75% then you are showing your ads to the wrong people.